COVID-19 situation in Paris area extremely tense: French PM

 Castex said that in the Ile-de-France region around Paris the vaccination campaign would be sped up this weekend, with the delivery of 25,000 extra doses.

-As of Friday, 7.04 million people - more than one tenth of the French population -- had been vaccinated, official figures showed, including 2.22 million second injections.
+As of Friday, 4.9 million people - 7.2% the French population -- had received a first injection and 2.2 million had received two, official figures showed.

 Reporting by GV De Clercq; editing by Jonathan Oatis, Kirsten Donovan